Gaussian Processes with Errors in Variables: Theory and Computation: A Case Study

-\section{A case study}
+\section{A Case Study}

-We re-analyzed the real data set studied in \cite{berry2002bayesian} using the proposed methods.
-As mentioned in \cite{berry2002bayesian}, the data set was collected in a randomized study where the actual content is not allowed to be disclosed.
-Basically the data contains a treatment group and a control group.
+We re-analyzed the real data set studied in \cite{berry2002bayesian} using the proposed \textsc{gpev} method.
+As described in \cite{berry2002bayesian}, the data set was collected from a randomized study where the actual content is not allowed to be disclosed.
+Basically, the data contains a treatment group and a control group.
 In each group we have the surrogate measurement $W$ evaluated at baseline, and the observed response $Y$ evaluated at the end of study.
 We know smaller values of $W$ and $Y$ indicate a worse case in the study.
 As discussed in \cite{berry2002bayesian}, the quantity of interest is the change from the baseline $\Delta (X) = f(X)-X$.
-To implement \textsc{gpev}$_a$, we consider the normal zero-mean measurement error with two choices of the variance, fixed variance $\delta^2 = 0.35$, the estimated value from the study, and unknown variance $\delta^2$ with an objective prior $\Pi (\delta^2)\propto 1/\delta^2$.
-We choose $N=60$ and place $\exp{(1.5)}$ on $\lambda$, and treat $\sigma^2$ as an unknown parameter and assign the objective prior $\Pi(\sigma^2) \propto 1/\sigma^2$.
-To update $\sigma^2$ in the example, we use step 7 of the Gibbs sampler in Section \ref{sec:gibbcom} in Appendix.
+We assume a normal zero-mean measurement error with two choices of variance, 1) a fixed variance $\delta^2 = 0.35$, adopting the estimated value from the study; and 2) an unknown variance $\delta^2$ which will be treated as an unknown parameter in the model.
+To implement the \textsc{gpev}$_a$ model, we choose $N=60$ based on the simulation results, and consider an exponential prior $\exp{(\lambda_0)}$ with hyperparameter $\lambda_0=1.5$ on the bandwidth parameter $\lambda$ associated with the squared exponential kernel.
+Besides, we treat the response error variance $\sigma^2$ as unknown and we consider an objective prior for $\sigma^2$, namely, $\Pi(\sigma^2) \propto 1/\sigma^2$, allowing the data to update the parameter.
+To update $\sigma^2$, we refer to Step 7 of the Gibbs sampler in Appendix~\ref{sec:gibbcom}.
+For both cases of $\delta^2$, we ran the Gibbs sampler with $1,500$ iterations with the first $1,000$ being discarded as a burn-in.
+We consider the posterior mean as our Bayesian estimator and report the $95\%$ pointwise credible interval.